 - Meeting project or task deadlines

 - Asking for help with tasks and/or clarification when you need it

 - Being available for tasks during the work day

 Developing these skills may seem daunting if you do not have experience with them, but once you have these skills in your toolkit you have the foundational skills to get a job.
-If you need help developing these skills, check out this workbook.
+If you need help developing these skills, check out this article

 If you’re unsure what stage of career development you are in, check out our #WhereDoIStart page here.